-The OARS Oregon Assistant Manager, in collaboration with the Regional Manager, is responsible for the orderly operation of all trips originating from the Grants Pass Outpost, maintaining the highest standards for safe trips and guest satisfaction.
-The OARS Oregon Assistant Manager, as a member of the management team, is responsible for maintaining effective communication between the Regional Manager and the main office, guides, and other operational staff and must take an active role in learning, observing, and defining what needs to be done to be successful in this role as the tasks are dynamic and ever-changing.
+The Assistant Manager at OARS Oregon is responsible for maintaining documentation and recordkeeping for the Grants Pass Outpost.
+The OARS Oregon Assistant Manager is also responsible for food inventory, ordering, and stocking.
+The OARS Oregon Assistant Manager must take an active role in learning, observing, and defining what needs to be done to be successful in this role as the tasks are dynamic and ever-changing.
 The OARS Oregon Assistant Manager reports to the Oregon Regional Manager.

 - Be on site for pre-season set-up and post-season close-down May 1-Sept 30

-- Understanding of vehicle logistics between all trips for all 3 sets
+- Understanding of vehicle logistics for all trips

-- Inventory, organize, shop and stock food in as needed
+- Inventory, organize, shop and stock food and supplies in warehouse

 - Collect and write weekly “Splash News” newsletter

 - Update phone lists and other guidehouse postings

 - Maintain and update checklists and support documents

 - Monitor and record pre/post crew meetings when scheduled.
 Alert Regional Manager to any news/concerns.

 - Mail “Thank You Card” bundles to headquarters